-This campus will be home to more than 400 City of Aurora employees and serves as the operational hub for many of Aurora’s maintenance and operations crews.
+This campus is home to more than 400 City of Aurora employees and serves as the operational hub for many of Aurora’s maintenance and operations crews.
 The 88-acre campus is comprised of four buildings supporting Aurora Water, Aurora Fleet and Fueling, and Aurora’s Southeast Maintenance divisions.
-The project will include administrative functions as well as operations and maintenance space including warehouse space, vehicle bays, welding/fabrication workshops, fueling station, and a water quality lab.
+The project includes administrative functions as well as operations and maintenance space including warehouse space, vehicle bays, welding/fabrication workshops, fueling station, and a water quality lab.

 The linear feet of pipe off-site utilities consisted of 6.1 miles of sanitary sewer running through 14 different property owners, making this property location functional.
 The onsite utilities include:

 The scope of work also covered moving over 900,000 cubic yards of dirt on and off-site.
 The total hardscape laid was approximately 22.75 acres, almost one million square feet.
 This was made up of 16.2 acres (705,750 square feet) of asphalt and 6.52 acres (284,000 square feet) of concrete.

 The project also includes a photovoltaic solar array totaling over 978kW of power generation.

 Photos courtesy of Vic Moss.